CharlaChai/COMBINE_workshop/README.md

 `CellularGraphDataset` will be the major data container used in model training and evaluation.
 This object also handles all the featurization, subgraph sampling, and other necessary functionalities for SPACE-GM.

-We previously saved all regions as networkx graphs, now we initialize the dataset object using these graph files

 # Step 3: Initialise a Graph Neural Network (GNN)

 # Step 4: Train the GNN